-Ocellated turkey hunting to complete the World Slam eventually takes you to the forests of Mexico's Yucutan Penisula, the only area in the world inhabited by huntable numbers of the colorful, extremely long-spurred Ocellated Turkey.
+Ocellated turkey hunting to complete the World Slam eventually takes you to the forests of Mexico’s Yucatan Peninsula, the only area in the world inhabited by huntable numbers of the colorful, extremely long-spurred Ocellated Turkey.
 Our Ocellated Turkey hunt is located a in the heart of the jungle, a short drive from the Campeche airport.
 Guests are greeted at the airport and transported to the lodge.

 Ocellated Turkey hunts are typically 5 days.
 A typical day’s Ocellated turkey hunt begins with a wake-up at about 4 a.m.
 After breakfast, hunters depart with their guides to the morning hunting ground, usually within about 30 minutes of the lodge.
 In the dark, hunter and guide listen intently for the low-pitched song of the male ocellated turkey that begins with the drumming of wings followed by the uniquely beautiful sounds (Click HERE to hear the Ocellated Turkey song).
 Stalking is a proven ocellated turkey hunting method, as is hunting near water and food sources.
 Calling can also be effective at times.

-With 15 years experience, our small staff is friendly and knowledgeable.
+With 15+ years experience, our small staff is friendly and knowledgeable.
 Guide-staff are expert ocellated hunters with a deep knowledge of the region.
 Our host speaks fluent English and will serve as your interpreter during the trip.
 Their hospitality and guidance will enrich the hunting experience.
 Trophies will be very skillfully caped and prepared.
-Importation permit information is provided during the pre-trip planning process, or you may opt to have our ocellated turkey hunting outfitter ship your trophy capes directly.
+Importation permit information is provided during the pre-trip planning process, but we suggest you opt to have our ocellated turkey hunting outfitter ship your trophy capes directly.

 Other Trophy Fees

-Below is a list of suggested to-bring items for Ocellated Turkey Hunting in Campeche, Mexico, garned from years experience and client suggestions:
+Below is a list of suggested to-bring items for Ocellated Turkey Hunting in Campeche, Mexico, garnered from years experience and client suggestions:

-Ocellated turkey hunting deep in Mexico's jungles is an immersive experience that's everything a proper adventure should be and that no air-conditioned lodge will ever equal.
-From monkey's swinging through the tree-tops over camps to jaguars roaring in the distance, this productive environment yields a surprisingly bountiful of harvest of wild games, as judged by game seen and brought to bear heavily on game pole daily - memories to last a lifetime.
+Ocellated turkey hunting deep in Mexico’s jungles is an immersive experience that’s everything a proper adventure should be and that no air-conditioned lodge will ever equal.
+From monkey’s swinging through the tree-tops over camps to jaguars roaring in the distance, this productive environment yields a surprisingly bountiful of harvest of wild games, as judged by game seen and brought to bear heavily on game pole daily – memories to last a lifetime.
 Seeing hunters hoist their first ocellated turkey, that sparkles like a precious gem even under the forest canopy, never gets old.
 During the most recent hosted ocellated turkey hunt trip, 6 clients harvested 11 ocellated turkeys, 2 trophy brocket deer and a curassow in only 3 short days.
-I managed a sapote-fattened javalina that we greatly enjoyed for supper one night due to the camp cook's expertise (and I'll keep that recipe handy in upcoming hunting seasons).
-Among the many reasons to return again: shooting an ocellated turkey through the seemingly impenetrable forest proved far more difficult with a camera than with a gun - 30 feet is so close and yet so very far away.
+Having killed ocellateds before, I was content to go with a camera but managed a sapote-fattened javalina that we enjoyed for supper one night due to the camp cook’s expertise (and I’ll keep that recipe handy in upcoming hunting seasons).
+Among the many reasons to return again: shooting an ocellated turkey through the seemingly impenetrable forest proved far more difficult with a camera than with a gun – 30 feet is so close and yet so very far away.

 Ramsey Russell, GetDucks.com, 601-214-9737